simprecicchiani/ThinkPad-T460s-macOS-OpenCore/BCM94360CS2_WLAN_card.md

 3. Remove the original WLAN card
 <img src="/images/3.jpeg" height="300">

-4. Cut the adapter's corner shown (optional to save 1mm in height)
+4. (optional) Cut adapter corner and widen screw hole as shown to save 1mm in height
 <img src="/images/4.jpeg" height="300">

 5. Insert the adapter on the board